Towards a Better Understanding of Music by Sixties Course, Mel Rosenberg - Ourboox.com

 10

 On the other hand we break the octave down into equal intervals, we get something called ‘equal temperament‘.
-The chords won’t sound quite as great, but then we have a great advantage: music becomes relative.
+The chords won’t sound quite as great, but then we have an awesome advantage: music becomes relative.
 In other words, we can change the ‘key’ of a song on the piano or guitar without having to completely retune them.
 This is what a capo does on a guitar, for example.

 11

-When we listen to music, we hear the combination of notes played as they relate to one another.
 Using equal temperament, we can move the song to another relative pitch (key) as long as we keep everything in the same relation.

 12

+This enables singers to pick any key to sing a song in.
 Here’s an explanation of how a singer can decide which is the relative pitch (key) that is best for his/her particular voice range.

 13